McCzarny/winaddr2line/README.md

 ![License](https://img.shields.io/github/license/McCzarny/winaddr2line)
 ![Version](https://img.shields.io/github/v/release/McCzarny/winaddr2line)

+> addr2line for Windows

 A small tool for getting symbol based on the address.
+The goal of the project is to provide similar functionality to addr2line for Windows.

 ## Features
 - Convert addresses to symbols using PDB files